freeslugs/nashhash/README.md

 NOTICE:
 When creating a new game, make sure you manually set the number of MAX_PLAYERS.
 I could not find how to test a constructor with params in trufle, so was not ready to include it in.

+I added the function trigger_payout().
+This function will trigger the move to payout procedure if REVEAL_PERIOD blocks have gone by since the blocktime of the last commit.

 P1:
 1. `commit(hashed guess` √
 I added an event called SuccesfulCommit to allow you to update the UI.